vsrinivas/fuchsia/zircon/docs/ddk/using-ddktl.md

 This document is part of the [Driver Development Kit tutorial][ddk-tutorial] documentation.

-The preceeding sections in the tutorial have illustrated the basics of what a device driver needs to do (e.g., register its name, handle operations, etc.) and were presented in C.
+The preceding sections in the tutorial have illustrated the basics of what a device driver needs to do (e.g., register its name, handle operations, etc.) and were presented in C.